THE WHITE PAPER: SCIE¶

 1. MACRO-PHYSICS¶

-The SCIE hypothesis begins with the dossier’s central audit claim: the observed comminution and phase state imply work requirements that, under the audit’s scaling assumptions, exceed a gravity-only energy budget.
-If the system behaves as thermodynamically open, then the causal model requires an external energy reservoir and a delivery pathway capable of concentrating energy into bounded volumes.
+SCIE begins with the dossier’s central audit claim: the observed comminution and phase state imply work requirements that, under the audit’s scaling assumptions, exceed a gravity-only energy budget.
+If the system behaves as thermodynamically open, then the causal model requires an external energy reservoir and a staged coupling/localization pathway capable of concentrating energy into bounded volumes.

 Reader note (where the “how” lives): Implementation candidates/bridge pathways and predicted collateral signatures are consolidated in APPENDIX - Bridge Mechanism Physics; quantitative interference geometry validation is consolidated in APPENDIX - Fringe Spacing Geometry Module.